beerendlauwers/urbanslug.github.io/_posts/2014-12-08-Object-Oriented-concepts-in-C++.md

 #### Constructor initalization lists

-We save by not having to do an assignment, the compiler knows to construct the object with that value in memory

 Also called *member initialization lists*.
 They are used to initialize data members and base classes with non-default constructor.

+Why we'd want them: We save by not having to do an assignment, the compiler knows to construct the object with that value in memory.

 The difference between initialization list construction and custom constructor thru assignment is run-time speed.
 If you have a class with a few large member variables, assignment construction can create a lot of extra overhead